Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 • Ongoing phishing training: Not just annual training.
 Monthly simulated phishing campaigns test whether employees actually recognize attacks.
 Employees who fall for simulated attacks should receive immediate retraining, not punishment.

 • Password best practices: Use of a password manager is non-negotiable.
-Employees should use unique, complex passwords for each system — not short passwords they can remember.
+Employees should use unique, complex passwords for each system—not short passwords they can remember.
 Password security assessment services can audit your organization’s practices.

-• Safe browsing habits: Don’t click links in emails — instead, type the URL directly into the browser or use a bookmark.
+• Safe browsing habits: Don’t click links in emails—instead, type the URL directly into the browser or use a bookmark.
 Don’t download files from unknown senders.
 Don’t share work files through personal email or cloud storage.

 • Physical security: Employees working in coffee shops or public areas should be aware that others can see their screen.
 Leaving a laptop unattended is a common vector for data theft or physical USB attacks.

-• Handling of SIM-swap attacks: Employees should enable authentication protections with their phone carrier (PIN requirements, account freeze settings) to prevent attackers from hijacking their phone number for two-factor authentication bypass.
+• Handling SIM-swap attacks: Employees should enable authentication protections with their phone carrier (PIN requirements, account freeze settings) to prevent attackers from hijacking their phone number for two-factor authentication bypass.

 Data Encryption and Loss Prevention